Indonesian National Revolution: Operation Kraai and General Offensive (Serangan Oemoem)

 Frustrated at negotiations with the Republic and believing it weakened by both the Darul Islam and Madiun insurgencies, the Dutch launched a military offensive on 19 December 1948 which it termed 'Operatie Kraai' (Operation Crow).
 By the following day it had conquered the city of Yogyakarta, the location of the temporary Republican capital.
 By the end of December, all major Republican held cities in Java and Sumatra were in Dutch hands.
 The Republican president, vice-president, and all but six Republic of Indonesia ministers were captured by Dutch troops and exiled on Bangka Island off the east coast of Sumatra.
 In areas surrounding Yogyakarta and Surakarta, Republican forces refused to surrender and continued to wage a guerrilla war under the leadership of Republican military chief of staff General Sudirman, who had escaped the Dutch offensives.
 An emergency Republican government, the Pemerintahan Darurat Republik Indonesia (PDRI), was established in West Sumatra.
+In Jogjakarta, Dutch scoured the archives of Indonesian republican government and its leaders, seizing many documents, subsequently known as the Djogdja Documenten, which were returned to Indonesia from the 1970s to the 1990s.

 Although Dutch forces conquered the towns and cities in Republican heartlands on Java and Sumatra, they could not control villages and the countryside.
 Republican troops and militia led by Lt.
 Colonel (later President) Suharto attacked Dutch positions in Yogyakarta at dawn on 1 March 1949.
 The Dutch were expelled from the city for six hours but reinforcements were brought in from the nearby cities of Ambarawa and Semarang that afternoon.
 Indonesian fighters retreated at 12:00 pm and the Dutch re-entered the city.
 The Indonesian attack, later known in Indonesia as Serangan Oemoem (new spelling: Serangan Umum '1 March General Offensive'), is commemorated by a large monument in Yogyakarta.
 A large-scale attack against Dutch troops in Surakarta on 10 August the same year resulted in republican forces holding the city for two days.